 These factors are all important when looking back at Alberta’s royalties over a period of time.

-In the early years, Alberta followed a royalty system similar to the United States with a fixed flat percentage royalty rate such as 5%, 12.5%, or 16.67%.
-Following the first oil price shock in the early 1970s Alberta refined its royalty formula to make it sensitive to change in prices.
+Starting in 1930, Alberta followed a royalty system similar to the United States with a fixed flat percentage royalty rate such as 5%, 12.5%, or 16.67%.
+Following the first oil price shock in the early 1970s, Alberta refined its royalty formula to make it sensitive to change in prices.
 At that time, a distinction was made between “Old” production and “New.”